Orange County Choppers bikes: Cody's old school project

 Based around a Harley Davidson replica frame, the Old School Chopper has an 88 cuin pan head motor that delivers 40 hp through a chain drive to the back wheel.
 It also features a springer front end, sportster style tank, old style ape hanger handlebars and Jockey shift/Suicide clutch.
 Detailing includes a deep maroon paint job and gold-leaf accenting.
 Most of the fabrication on this bike was done by OCC's former student intern, Cody Connelly, as a joint project with Paul Sr. Despite the bike being presented to Connelly at the end of the episode, it was later returned to OCC and became the subject of a lawsuit claim by Connelly.

+As of 2025, the status of this chopper is unknown.